-It is not uncommon for people to unknowingly get addicted to this drug, even after a short period of time.
-Many people find that they experience withdrawal symptoms even if they only took it short-term, and according to their doctors’ instructions.
+It is not uncommon for people to unknowingly get addicted to this drug, even after a short period.
+Many people find that they experience withdrawal symptoms even if they only took it for a short time and according to their doctor’s instructions.

 When people abuse Vicodin, they typically start by increasing their dose.
 Eventually, as the addiction takes hold, they may use it along with other drugs or alcohol.
 The pills can also be crushed and snorted or mixed with a liquid and injected.